remaskm/Chroot-Jail-Escape-Write-up/README.md

 cat /root/flag_find.txt
 ```

-The third flag is collected, completing the challenge as designed for the web version:
+The third flag is collected:

 ```
 FLAG-SUID-FIND-2025
 ```

-👉 **Insert Screenshot #4: find -exec exploit + third flag**

-Since this is a local lab, the assessment can now progress past the initial challenge levels to a deeper, more realistic objective.

 ---

-# **9. Bonus: Fully Escaping the Chroot Jail into the Real Host**
+# **9. Fully Escaping the Chroot Jail into the Real Host**

 The common belief that `chroot` prevents an escape is often misguided.
-In practice, **the only defense protecting the host system is the attacker *not* being root inside the jail**.
+In practice, the only defense protecting the host system is the attacker not being root inside the jail.
 Now that root privileges have been definitively obtained inside the jail, the escape procedure can be executed.

-### **9.1 Add a realistic misconfiguration**

 To facilitate a modern, realistic escape technique, a permission misconfiguration must be introduced, which represents a common oversight in deployed environments.